VladimirPirozhenko/TestTaskUE4Developer/README.md

 To interact with buttons press E or Left Mouse Button.

-The test task game contains sharks, be careful!
+The test task game contains sharks, be careful! <br />
 Enjoy!